Dr. Stephan Sommer, Director Fermentation Sciences

 Dr. Sommer earned an Engineering Diploma in Beverage Technology from the Hochschule Geisenheim University (Geisenheim, Germany) and a PhD in Microbiology and Wine Science from the Johannes Gutenberg University (Mainz, Germany).
 His teaching responsibilities include Introduction to Fermentation Science, Sensory Science, Facility Design and Operations, Viticulture, Wine Production and Analysis, Biofuels and Bioprocessing, Fermented Beverages of the World, and Fermented Meat and Dairy.

-Dr. Brett Taubman, Department of Chemistry
+Dr. Brett Taubman, Chemistry

 - B.S.
 Finance, Penn State